 Light rain is possible but often brief and can enhance photographic conditions.

-November offers exceptional conditions for photography, cultural access, and travel comfort—making this north-to-south journey through Vietnam a visually rich and deeply rewarding experience with Photo Quest Adventures.
+November offers exceptional conditions for photography, cultural access, and travel comfort making this a visually rich and deeply rewarding experience with Photo Quest Adventures.

 Ho Chi Minh City (Saigon) is one of the most important cities in the history of photojournalism.
 Many of the images that shaped global understanding of the Vietnam War were made here, and during our time in the city we will visit and discuss several of these iconic locations.